Check Out Our Conserve Now Article in

 Install a 'smart' irrigation timer/controller that can fully automate landscape watering based on weather and the actual water needs of your plants – and we'll even help pay for it!
 More

-Install rotating nozzle sprinkler heads which water more slowly and uniformly to prevent over-watering using 20% less water.
+Install rotating nozzle sprinkler heads at $4 per nozzle, which water more slowly and uniformly to prevent over-watering using 20% less water.
 More

 Choose trees that shade and cool the house during summer, then shed their leaves to allow in sunlight during the winter.
 More

 Consider using 'California Friendly' plants in your garden to reduce your outdoor water use.
 These plant species are low water users and easy to maintain.
 More

 Install artificial turf which feels and looks like real grass, but without all the maintenance and water use.
 Artificial turf is durable, safe, keeps your lawn looking green and well manicured all year long, and requires no mowing, watering or chemicals.
 More

 - Clean sidewalks and driveways with a broom instead of a hose to save up to 150 gallons each time.

 - Water your lawn 1 to 2 days a week instead of 5 days a week to save up to 840 gallons per week.